Q: WHO IS IN CHARGE OF THE PROGRAM?

 Medically trained, currently serving or prior military personnel and veterans who have previously participated in an Honor Flight are given top priority and serve as leadership members.
 The applicants physically capable of assisting in the lifting of our veterans are also a top priority.
 Once the Medical and Administrative Directors feel enough of those positions have been filled, other applicants are then considered.

 Q: WHAT DO I WEAR THE DAY OF THE FLIGHT AND DURING THE TRIP?

 A: As a Veteran, please feel free to wear all or any part of your uniform.
 For those who do not plan to wear all or part of their uniform, our goal is to provide Veterans with a T-shirt commemorating their trip, but it is also recommended (depending on the time of year) to bring a windbreaker or jacket.

 Q: HOW MUCH DOES IT COST?
 HOW MUCH MONEY DO I NEED TO BRING?

-A: The cost for each Guardian per trip is set at $900.
+A: The cost for each Guardian per trip is set at $550 (as of August 23, 2019).
 The donations received by Honor Flight Louisiana go directly to administering the program and providing a cost-free trip for our Veterans.
 In the future, the cost may go down depending on the amount of donations received.